GabrielleEaston/rails_from_scratch_101/README.md

 At this point we should have a "users" table.
 On your own, try to make two new migrations.

-1. First make an ERD for how the table assocaitions should looks.
-You can simply draw one out on your desk.
+1. First make an ERD for how the table associations should look.
+You can draw one out on your desk.
 2. Make a migration that creates a "posts" table.
 The table should have a `content` column that is a `string`, as well as a reference key to the "users" table.
 You can do this by adding `user:references` to the CLI command (`rails g migration etc.`).
 3. Make a migration that creates a "comments" table.
 This table should also have `content` with a type of `string`, and should reference both the "users" table and the "posts" table.
 4. Once you're happy with the way that they look, migrate your files.